discos/doc/user/srt/source/Appendix_A.rst

 .. figure:: images/Screenshot-AntennaBoss.png
    :scale: 100%
-   :alt: AntennaBoss
+   :alt: AntennaBoss TUI
    :align: center

-This monitor shows the commanded and actual positions.
+This monitor shows the target info, indicating the commanded and actual positions pointed by the antenna.
 It also gives a feedback on the pointing accuracy and on the overall antenna status.

 Parameters:

-  * **Target**: label (as extracted from schedule), coordinates (RAJ2000.0, DecJ2000.0),
+  * **Target**: label (as extracted from schedule or commanded), coordinates (RAJ2000.0, DecJ2000.0), estimated flux density (Jy, if available).

-    VLSR (km/s, if available), estimated flux
-    density (Jy, if available).
+  * **Radial Velocity**:  (as extracted from schedule or commanded), value (km/s unless it is a redshift), velocity reference frame, velocity definition.

   * **Horiz.
 Offs**: Horizontal (Az-El) offsets as read from schedule, degrees.